bohnman/squiggly/README.md

 ### Reference Objects

-Let's use these reference objects for our base view
+Let's use these reference objects for the examples.

 ```java
 @Target(FIELD)